Regions: Transfer students, International students, Non-degree seeking students

 Josh Cincotta was already two years into his college career when he decided that he wanted to combine a background in biblical studies with his computer degree.
 He found that Evangel University offered exactly what he was looking for and transferred in 2010, coming all the way from South Orange, New Jersey.

 In 2012, Josh graduated with a double major in Computer Information Systems and Computer Science and a minor in Biblical Studies.
 He loved his Evangel experience so much that upon graduation, he joined the staff as an admissions counselor.
-Today Josh serves students from the Northeast Region of the United States as well as International Students and Missionary Kids.
+Today Josh serves students as director of undergraduate admissions.

 As a student, Josh was involved in Floor Council, serving as president of Scott First South, and could often be found on the intramural field, playing basketball, football, volleyball and soccer.
 “The relationships I formed with the guys from my floor are incredible,” he says.
 “They are more like brothers to me now rather than just friends.”
 Josh believes Evangel offers the perfect balance of spiritual and social life, with a specific emphasis on integrating the two.